Single-valued integration and double copy: Verdier duality and differential forms

-where the first equality is the definition of the single-valued pairing and the second equality follows from the compatibility between Verdier duality and the comparison isomorphism.
-This equals the right-hand side of \eqref{DC} and is computed by the left-hand side by applying Theorem \ref{thm:sv recipe}. \end{proof}
+where the pairing is the Verdier duality pairing \eqref{eq:PDNCDpairing} in de Rham cohomology, and the second equality is the definition of the single-valued pairing.
+Now the compatibility between Verdier duality and the comparison isomorphism implies that we have

+where the pairing in the right-hand side is the Verdier duality pairing \eqref{eq:PDNCDpairing} in Betti cohomology.
+Now by definition of $c$ and $F_\infty$ we have